galvdat-hthieu/vgupe2024_team8/Report.md

 <a id="item-seven"></a>
 ## 7. User Guide
 ### Employee Management:
-<p>This is our Main Menu, here you can click the "Manage Employee" button to enter the Employee Management fuction.
-But this functionality is only available to people with admin roles.</p>
+This is our Main Menu, here you can click the "Manage Employee" button to enter the Employee Management fuction.
+But this functionality is only available to people with admin roles.

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/b86dc19b-091d-499f-a49a-5b8d915bd607" width="400" height="400">